Deian Sorescu

-Deian Cristian Sorescu ([ˈdejan kristiˈan soˈresku]; born 29 August 1997) is a Romanian professional footballer who plays as a winger or a right-back for Liga I club FCSB, on loan from Ekstraklasa club Raków Częstochowa, and the Romania national team.
+Deian Cristian Sorescu ([ˈdejan kristiˈan soˈresku]; born 29 August 1997) is a Romanian professional footballer who plays as a winger or a full-back for Süper Lig club Gaziantep and the Romania national team.

-A youth player of Politehnica Timișoara until its dissolution in 2012, he started his senior career with the two entities which asserted the history of the defunct team—ACS Poli Timișoara and ASU Politehnica Timișoara.
+A youth player of Politehnica Timișoara until its dissolution in 2012, he started his senior career with the two entities which asserted the history of the defunct team.
 In 2018, Sorescu left the latter to sign for Dinamo București, amassing over 120 matches in the top flight before moving abroad to Raków Częstochowa four years later.
+He won three domestic trophies in Poland, and in the 2023 winter transfer window returned to Romania on loan to Dinamo's city rivals FCSB.
+In 2024, Sorescu moved to Turkish side Gaziantep, initially on loan, before joining them permanently in August that year.

-Internationally, Sorescu was given his debut for the Romania senior team in June 2021, in a 2–1 friendly loss to Georgia.
+Internationally, Sorescu earned his first cap for the Romania senior team in a 1–2 friendly loss to Georgia in June 2021.
+He was selected in the squad for the UEFA Euro 2024, where they managed to win their group and reach the round of 16.

 Club career

-Early career / ACS Poli Timișoara
+Early career and ACS Poli Timișoara

 Born in Moldova Nouă, Caraș-Severin County, Sorescu played football for local club Dunărea Moldova Nouă before joining the youth setup of FC Politehnica Timișoara, aged ten.
 After the dissolution of FC Politehnica, he moved to newly-founded ACS Poli Timișoara in 2012.
 At age 16, Sorescu was loaned out to Romanian third division team Millenium Giarmata, after which he became part of the extended roster for the ACS Poli senior team.

 On 30 May 2015, Sorescu made his debut for the Alb-violeții in a 1–1 Liga II draw with Olimpia Satu Mare.
 Towards the end of the following season, he played his maiden minutes in the first league in games against Petrolul Ploiești and CSM Studențesc Iași; both ended in 2–3 defeats.